cGF5bWFuCg/Paynet/Fortinet/LABs.md

 ```bash
 diag firewall iprope list 00004320
 ```
-> `diag firewall iprope list` — This diagnostic command shows the internal IPROPE handler table (how traffic is matched and handled in FortiOS).
+> `diag firewall iprope list` — This diagnostic command shows the internal IPROPE handler table (how traffic is matched and handled in FortiOS).<br />
 > `00004320` — This is the IPROPE index or handler ID.
 Each flow or type of traffic gets its own IPROPE handler.

 ### Disable and Reset the Debug Flow